 - hot glue (or nails)

-- wood paints of two colours (optional)
+- wood paints of two colors (optional)

 I got the plywood in a supply store, but you can also re-use wooden boards.
 I decided to give them an aged appearance, but this is totally optional.

-I painted the planks with one colour and left them to dry.
-Then I painted them with the second colour.
+I painted the planks with one color and left them to dry.
+Then I painted them with the second color.
 After drying, you need to pass a sand paper in some areas to uncover the lower paint and even the wood.
 Once you’ve achieved the effect you like, you should apply varnish, lacquer or oil on the wood to protect it and give it a shiny look.